Frequently Asked Questions

 Do your products have a warranty?

-Yes, we offer a 3 year warranty on all LED strip lights and 2 years on amplifiers and controllers.
+Yes, we offer a 5 year warranty on all LED strip lights, amplifiers and controllers.
 Warranty includes the cost of replacement or repair of the materials.

 What is CRI (Color Rendering Index)?